snap-one/docs-driverworks-fundamentals/source/includes/11_connections/_2-CONTACTANDRELAYBINDINGS.md

 ## Contact and Relay Bindings

  Contact and Relay bindings are also control bindings.
-To the right are some examples:
+To the right are two examples:

 ```xml
  <connection>